-Director of Graduate Accounting Programs and Advisor: Gia Chevis Associate Dean for Graduate Business Programs: Gary R. Carini
+Director of Graduate Accounting Programs and Advisor: Gia M. Chevis Associate Dean for Graduate Business Programs: Gary R. Carini

 Students pursuing a Bachelor of Business Administration degree with a major in accounting may complete the BBA and MAcc degrees concurrently.
-Under the joint program, up to twelve semester hours of undergraduate business electives are waived for up to twelve semester hours of graduate business electives.
-Completing the joint degree program effectively "saves" one semester of course work.
-Since both degrees are awarded simultaneously, all requirements in both programs must be completed in order to receive either degree.
+Under the joint program, up to seven semester hours of undergraduate business electives are waived for up to seven semester hours of graduate business electives.
+Since both degrees are awarded simultaneously and some undergraduate elective hours may be waived, generally all requirements in both programs must be completed in order to receive either degree.